 Put Your Skills to the Test

-If you do decide that you want to take one of these futures trading courses, make sure that you take full advantage of the opportunity — engage yourself and learn as much as possible.
+If you do decide that you want to take one of these trading courses, make sure that you take full advantage of the opportunity — engage yourself and learn as much as possible.